Patient Monitor Accessory Replacement Schedule: When to Change Each Accessory

 Step 5: Track and Optimize

 After 6–12 months, review which accessories wear out faster than expected.
-Document premature failures to identify systemic issues.
+Document premature failures by department and accessory type to identify systemic issues (e.g., a particular disinfectant causing accelerated degradation, a specific department with higher-than-expected leadwire attrition).

 Printable Quick-Reference Checklist

-Post at each nursing station.
+Print this table and post at each nursing station.
 Check dates monthly.
+Update when accessories are replaced.

-Accessory Replace By Last Replaced Next Due Status
+Accessory Replace Interval Last Replaced Next Due Status

 ECG Electrodes Every 24h ____/____ ____/____ ☐ OK ☐ Replace